Liechtenstein

-Liechtenstein (Note: The name "Liechtenstein" is derived from the German-speaking family name of the Liechtenstein dynasty, which has its roots in Austria.
-The family acquired the region in the early 18th century.) (/ˈlɪktənstaɪn/, LIK-tən-styne; /de/; Liachtaschta), officially the Principality of Liechtenstein (Fürstentum Liechtenstein /de/), (Note: Today, Fürstentum Liechtenstein refers to the principality governed by a constitutional monarchy.
-The title of Fürst (Prince) is held by the head of state, who is a member of the Liechtenstein family.) is a doubly landlocked country in the Central European Alps.
-It is located between Austria to the east and north-east and Switzerland to the north-west, west and south.
+Liechtenstein (/ˈlɪk.tən.staɪn/, LIK-tən-stine; /de/; Liachtaschta), officially the Principality of Liechtenstein (Fürstentum Liechtenstein /de/), is a doubly landlocked country in the Central European Alps.
+A microstate, it is located between Austria to the east and north-east and Switzerland to the north-west, west and south.

 Formed in 1719, Liechtenstein became fully independent upon the dissolution of the German Confederation in 1866.
 Liechtenstein is a monarchy headed by the prince of Liechtenstein.
 Hans-Adam II, Prince of Liechtenstein has reigned over Liechtenstein since 1989.
 Liechtenstein is Europe's fourth-smallest country, with an area of just over 160 km2 and a population of 41,389.
-It is the world's smallest country to border two countries, and is one of the few countries with no debt.
-Its official language is German.
+It is the world's smallest country to border two countries.
+The official language of Liechtenstein is German.

 Liechtenstein is divided into 11 municipalities.
 Its capital is Vaduz, and its largest municipality is Schaan.
 It is a member of the United Nations, the European Free Trade Association, and the Council of Europe.
 It is not a member state of the European Union, but it participates in both the Schengen Area and the European Economic Area.
 It has a customs union and a monetary union with Switzerland, with its usage of the Swiss franc.
+It is one of the few countries with no debt.
 A constitutional referendum in 2003 granted the monarch greater powers, including the power to dismiss the government, nominate judges and veto legislation.
+This was reaffirmed in 2012.
+As such, the monarch is not a figurehead.
+This creates a semi-constitutional monarchy.

 Liechtenstein has a strong financial sector centred in Vaduz.
 It was once known as a billionaire tax haven, culminating in a tax affair in 2008, but the principality has since made significant efforts to shed this reputation.
 An Alpine country, Liechtenstein is mountainous, making it a winter sport destination.